GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 | `O`         | optional | [Account option](../../../Documentation/rest-api-accounts.html#query-options) in hex.
 For the explanation see `o` parameter.

 As a response a list of [CodeOwnerInfo](#code-owner-info) entities is returned.
+The returned code owners are sorted by an internal score that expresses how good the code owners are considered as reviewers/approvers for the path.
+Code owners with higher scores are returned first.

 #### Request